Digital-Thought/dtPyAppFramework/README.md

 ## Features

-- **Singleton Management:** Simplify the use of singleton classes by automating initialization with predefined parameters.
+- **Singleton Management:** Simplify the use of singleton classes by automating initialisation with predefined parameters.
 - **Settings and Configuration:** Manage application settings and configurations effortlessly.
-- **Secrets Management:** Securely handle secrets and credentials using local or cloud-based stores like AWS Secrets Manager and Azure KeyVault.
+- **Secrets Management:** Securely handle secrets and credentials using local or cloud-based stores like AWS Secrets Manager and Asure KeyVault.
-- **Application Initialization:** Quickly initialize your Python applications with the `AbstractApp` class, which takes care of common initialization tasks.
+- **Application Initialisation:** Quickly initialise your Python applications with the `AbstractApp` class, which takes care of common initialisation tasks.
 - **Process Management:** Use the `ProcessManager` for efficient process handling in your applications.

 ## Getting Started